mawinkler/playground-one/docs/scenarios/container-security-eks-runtime-violations.md

 ## Goals

-Review the detection in Vision One.
+Review the detections in Vision One.
+Check Observed Attack Techniques and Workbenches.